-In the same way, mangroves trees also trap sediment from the land and prevent it from getting into the sea which would otherwise disrupt the growth and development of coral reefs.
-Polyps need shallow clear waters to grow; where there are mangroves trees, coral reefs and seagrass forests can develop beautifully.
-The bogs are also important pollutant sinks.
-Polluted runoff accumulates in the mangrove sediment; these are then taken up by the trees and locked up in their leaves.
+In the same way, mangroves trees also trap sediment from the land and prevent it from getting into the sea.
+Otherwise, it would disrupt the growth and development of coral reefs.
+As it is, polyps need shallow clear waters to grow.
+Wherever there are mangroves trees, coral reefs and seagrass forests can develop beautifully.

 Globally, the uses of mangroves amount to $1.648 billion per year.
-As it is difficult for many islanders to have access to modern materials, they rely on what is already in their immediate environment.
+In general, islanders rely heavily on their immediate environment.
 Local people use the wood for constructing houses and boats.
 In the same manner, they use dead branches for firewood.
 Farmers also get honey when bees pollinate mangrove flowers.
-Where mangroves are cleared or polluted, not only does fisheries suffer but the very bread and butter of coastal nations is at peril.

 Blue carbon is the carbon that oceans and coastal ecosystems store.
-It has been seen that mangrove forests alone have the capacity to trap and store some 34 million metric tons of carbon per year .
+Mangrove forests alone have the capacity to trap and store some 34 million metric tons of carbon per year .
 Together with other wetland environments like marshes and kelp forests, mangrove forests can store 50-90% of emitted carbon in their sediment.
 In fact, mangals can store 5 to 10 times more carbon per unit area compared to tropical rainforests .

 As it is, mangroves are vital for small island communities for their ecological and economical benefits.
 Now, in view of the Paris Agreement, governments have to focus on mangrove protection and conservation more than ever before to help mitigate the effects of climate change.